vieirads/100DaysOfCode/r1-log.md

 ### R1D58
 Added a bit more of CSS to my `taskcounter` app.
 Still have to fix the things mentioned on the `Day 56`.

+### R1D59
+Added some change in style using css when a event is met.
+The classes and ids are changing based on the return of variables and functions within the angularjs app.
+These are then found in the css file and the style is applied accordingly.
+So far I think it is easier to make effects using this dynamical set of classes and ids using angularjs.